olimot/srd-v3.5/README.md

 - [x] convert rtf files at the archived downloaded page to HTML pages.
 - [x] fix format errors.
 - [x] reorganize hierachy of the document.
+- [x] make a table of contents for each HTML page.
 - [x] make an index file (home page) according to the archived download page.